 As in the I_h case, additional simulations were performed to confirm predicted equilibria behavior (raw data not shown; intercellular time-difference trajectories shown as open circles in the right column of Fig. 3A).
 In two-cell simulations anti-synchronization was typically very rapid for initial conditions within the basin of attraction of anti-synchrony.
-Also, the cells synchronized to within 10μs after 25s from an initial STD of 5ms.
-There is one interesting effect in Fig. 3A not observed previously with I_h.
-Intercellular time-difference trajectories from twocell simulations (open circles) do not match the shape of $F(\Delta)$ from the direct method.
-This discrepancy is due the fact that this cellular model has extended memory: in violation of the assumptions of both direct and linear STR methods, spike timing is determined not only by the most recent input, but also by inputs that arrived in previous cycles.
-This issue is examined further in the Discussion and Fig. 10.
+Also, the cells synchronized to within 10 μ s after 25 s from an initial STD of 5 ms. There is one interesting effect in Fig. 3A not observed previously with I_h .
+Intercellular time-difference trajectories from two-cell simulations (open circles) do not match the shape of $F{\text{dir}}(\Delta)$.
+This discrepancy is due the fact that this cellular model has extended memory: in violation of the assumptions of both direct and linear STR methods, spike timing is determined not only by the most recent input, but also